National Wetland Condition Assessment:

 FIELD SAMPLING

 Field crews visited each wetland site once.
-They spent a full day collecting ecological data in a 0.5-hectare assessment area whose location was specified by the survey design documents.
+They spent a full day collecting ecological data in a 0.5-hectare (1.24 acres) assessment area whose location was specified by the survey design documents.
 Crews collected additional data in a buffer area extending 100 meters from the assessment area edge (see Exhibit 3).

-The crews collected data on vegetation, soils, hydrology, and water chemistry from the assessment area.
+The crews collected data on vegetation, soils, hydrology and water chemistry from the assessment area.
 Crews also collected data on the presence of human-caused physical alterations observed in the assessment area and buffer.

 Field crews used the standard layout shown in Exhibit 3 at most sites.
 Occasionally this layout was not possible because of the size and shape of the wetland at the specified location or because upland or deep water was present.
 In such cases, the NWCA protocols allowed alternate assessment area layouts.

-NWCA 2016 Standard Assessment Area Layout
+NWCA 2021 Standard Assessment Area Layout

 Diagram of assessment area overlaid on an alpine wetland.